abdullahgulcur/TerrainEngine/readme.md

 # Procedural Terrain Engine
-This is an OpenGL terrain engine that aims specialized implementation of runtime virtual texturing for terrain.
-It is inspired by the Frostbite Engine's terrain and also John Carmack's Id Tech Engine for virtual textures.
-For the geometry part, I made a little change on Hugues Hoppe’s clipmap rendering technique.
-Streaming virtual textures are also used for heightmap.
-Those techniques allows to render large kilometer squares of areas with high visual quality.
+This is an OpenGL terrain engine designed for the specialized implementation of runtime virtual texturing for terrain.
+It is inspired by the Frostbite Engine's terrain system and John Carmack's Id Tech Engine for virtual textures.
+For geometry rendering, I have made some adjustments to Hugues Hoppe’s clipmap rendering technique.
+Streaming virtual textures are also employed for the heightmap.
+These techniques enable the rendering of vast terrain areas spanning several square kilometers with high visual quality.

 ### ScreenShots
 ![scene_0](screenshot/scene_0.png)